 03 of 06

 The Mexican War of Independence was an armed conflict between the people of Mexico and Spanish colonial authorities.
-The movement was initiated by criollos (Mexican-born people of Spanish descent), with mestizos and native people joining in the struggle, though each of these groups had different motives and goals.
+The movement was initiated by criollos (Mexican-born people of Spanish descent), with mestizos (people of mixed indigenous and European heritage) and native people joining in the struggle, though each of these groups had different motives and goals.
 The war lasted over a decade, and ended with the signing of the Treaty of Córdoba on August 24, 1821, ending three centuries of Spanish rule.

 04 of 06